-The Lord knows your thoughts, what you will speak before you do, where your going, and where you lie down.
-If He takes the effort to be that aware of so much of your life, do you know what that means?
-He values you!
+The Lord knows your every thought, what you will say before you speak it, where you’re going, and where you will lie down.
+Since He takes the effort to be that aware of your life, what does that say about you?

-The Lord watched you as you were being knitted together in your mother’s womb.
+The Lord saw you as you were being knitted together in your mother’s womb.
 Your value began at the moment of your conception.

 Romans 8:27 “And He who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.”

-After a brief overview, we can see that the Lord knew us before we were yet born, in our mothers womb, He knew all our days, He knows every detail of our form down to the number of hairs on our heads, He knows our minds and what we are thinking as well as what we are going to speak, He know our hearts and all that is in them….He knows Everything about us!
+If the Lord knew us before we were yet born, if He knows every detail of our form down to the number of hairs on our heads, and He is acutely aware of what is on our minds, then He also knows our hearts and all that is in them….He knows Everything about us!

-Yes, this phenomenon is what can be hard to accept.
-That God can love us in spite of all our faults is for many too hard to believe.
-When we can’t forgive ourselves for the things we’ve done, how can a Just and Holy God forgive us?
+The reality of God’s love can be hard to accept.
+That fact that God can love us in spite of all our faults is for many too hard to believe.
+When we can’t forgive ourselves for the things we’ve done, we wonder how can a just and holy God forgive us?